Breakout board for GPS timing receiver moduleDesigned by Geppetto Electronics in United States of America

 This is a breakout board for the SkyTraq Venus838LPx-T Timing GPS receiver.
-It's available with a SIP header that's "mostly" pin compatible with the AdaFruit Ultimate GPS breakout board, or with a DIP header that latest with the left-hand side of the Raspberry Pi GPIO header.
+It's available with a SIP header that's "mostly" pin compatible with the AdaFruit Ultimate GPS breakout board, or with a DIP header that mates with the left-hand side of the Raspberry Pi GPIO header.

 Timing modules operate differently from navigation modules.
 The Venus838LPx-T module performs a survey to determine its 3D location and then operates under the assumption that its location is fixed.
 Because of that, it can optimize its solutions for accuracy of time, providing precise timing information even with less than optimal satellite reception.

 The pinout of the SIP board's 9 pin connector was chosen to be largely compatible with the AdaFruit Ultimate GPS module.
 The differences are:

 The SIP variant breakout board provides a 9 pin .1" SIP header.
 The header provides LVCMOS (3.3v) level serial I/O for the NMEA data and command stream.
 The receive data pin is 5 volt tolerant (unlike the bare module).
 The power supply input can accept 5 volts and will generate 3.3v with an on-board LDO.
 The 3.3v pin can supply a small amount (perhaps up to 100 mA) of 3.3v power.
 Alternatively, if you wish, you can leave the Vin pin disconnected and supply regulated 3.3v power on the 3.3v pin.
 The antenna is supplied 3.3 volt power.
 An active antenna is recommended.

-There are two versions of the breakout board available.
-One comes a supercap to provide short-term retention of the almanac and time to facilitate warm-starting.
-The cap will allow the module to warm-start if power is lost for less than about an hour.
+The breakout board comes a supercap to provide short-term retention of the almanac and time to facilitate warm-starting.
+The cap will allow the module to warm-start if power is lost for less than about 3/4 of an hour.

 The onboard LED is on when no fix is available and blinks at 1/2 Hz once a fix is established (this is in contrast to the LED driven by the PA6H module, which blinks at 1/2 Hz when there is no fix and is mostly off when there is one).